Interdisciplinary Team Assessment

 Therapy days are designed to closely follow what you can expect once you return home.
 For some, the morning routine will be similar to life at home, and for others it will be very different.
-Every Monday through Saturday you will be involved in at least three hours of therapy.
 Therapy may occur in your room, in one of our many gyms, or out in the community.
 Your family is expected to participate in your therapy and learn how to assist you as needed.
 You will learn how to train your family and caregivers in various aspects of your care.

 Our staff will help you organize how you will care for yourself, including activities like showering, grooming, dressing, eating, and going to the toilet.
 Staff will make sure you understand your medications and dosages.
 You will also be assigned a primary nurse for the day, in addition to the nurse who oversees your entire stay.

 You will also have a primary Occupational and Physical Therapists, and in some cases a Speech Pathologist, who will design a program just for you.
 You will also be seen by therapy assistants and other therapists who will know your specific goals.